BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 You’ll have a lot of questions at the first appointment, so make sure you write down anything that comes to mind before you see your doctor.
 Take note of symptoms, family history and any concerns that might arise as you get closer to your very first prenatal checkup.

-Baby is still in the early stages of developing all their critical systems, so now is the time to play it safe.
+Baby is still in the early stages of developing all their critical systems, so now is the time to be a bit conservative with your choices.
 Go light on caffeine, get extra sleep and steer clear of any activity that could expose you to chemicals or extreme temperatures (hot tubs and saunas are a no-no).
 Just focus on taking good care of yourself instead.

 Go when you gotta go